 If you recently purchased your new mattress set and find it is drooping where you lay, it’s likely due to a lack of proper center support.
 Purchasing steel slats with center legs that touch the ground can shore up the middle and give your set the added base support required under warranty.

 Rely on Your Warranty

 Sounds like a great idea doesn’t it?
-After all when you purchased it new and it’s reasonable to assume the expensive bed includes the important perks you paid for, right?
+After all, when you purchased it new it’s reasonable to assume the expensive bed includes the important perks you paid for, right?
 Wrong, do not assume warranty will cover your sink hole; on average the official industry line on warranties is that the body impression has to be 1 ½ deep.
 The majority of us would call such a measurement unreasonably deep.
 Company guarantees are nothing more than written promises that are to be easily broken.
 Their warranties are written by lawyers to protect the manufacturer and they lack real substance and value.

 Replace Your Pillow Top